General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Conclusion

 In Sec.~\ref{Sec: Generators of Symmetry Group}, while solving the Killing equations Eq.~\eqref{eq: Killing equation} for the metric Eq.~\eqref{eq: Metric in FWC} of Sec.~\ref{Sec: Metric in FWC}, we expanded everything up to the second order in all four spacetime coordinates and to first order in $\epsilon=R_S/R_E$.
 Here, we restricted ourselves to a short time scale.
 In this way, we obtained the first order (in $\epsilon$) gravitationally corrected ten Poincaré symmetry generators, Eqs.~\eqref{eq: Generator time translations}--\eqref{eq: Boost generator}.

-In Sec.~\ref{Sec: Generalized COM and relative Coordinates}, following the techniques of Osborn and Close~\cite{Osborn1968,Close1970}, we used these GR corrected Poincaré symmetry generators to calculate first order gravitational corrections for the COM coordinates and momentum, Eqs.~\eqref{eq:COM GR correction}.
+In Sec.~\ref{Sec: Generalized c.m. and relative Coordinates}, following the techniques of Osborn and Close~\cite{Osborn1968,Close1970}, we used these GR corrected Poincaré symmetry generators to calculate first order gravitational corrections for the c.m. coordinates and momentum, Eqs.~\eqref{eq:c.m.
+GR correction}.
 We then calculated the generalized relative coordinates, Eq.~\eqref{eq: relativistic relative Coordinates}, via the unitary transformation technique first presented by Liou~\cite{Liou1974}.

-With these generalized COM and relative coordinates in hand as well as the Schwarzschild metric in FWC for a static observer, Eq.~\eqref{eq: Metric in FWC}, we then followed the works of Schwartz et al.~\cite{Schwartz2019,Schwartz2020b} to firstly obtain the total Lagrangian and ultimately the Hamiltonian describing a two-particle atom interacting with light in weakly curved spacetimes.
-In contrast to Schwartz et al., when comparing to Refs.~\cite{Schwartz2019,Schwartz2020b}, we found an additional term in the cross-coupling Hamiltonian, Eq.~\eqref{eq: Cross-term Hamiltonian} (apart from different coefficients due to the different location of the observer).
-Freezing out the radial motion and performing the unitary transformation, Eq.~\eqref{eq: unitary transformation cross-term}, this cross term vanishes and the remaining terms coupling internal and external dynamics can be interpreted as a state-dependent total mass, c.f., Eq.~\eqref{eq: COM Hamiltonian mass defect}.
+With these generalized c.m. and relative coordinates in hand as well as the Schwarzschild metric in FWC for a static observer, Eq.~\eqref{eq: Metric in FWC}, we then followed the works of Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b} to firstly obtain the total Lagrangian and ultimately the Hamiltonian describing a two-particle atom interacting with light in weakly curved spacetimes.
+In contrast to Schwartz and Giulini, when comparing to Refs.~\cite{Schwartz2019,Schwartz2020b}, we found a vanishing coupling between the internal dynamics and gravity and an additional term in the cross-coupling Hamiltonian, Eq.~\eqref{eq: Cross-term Hamiltonian}.
+Freezing out the radial motion and performing the unitary transformation, Eq.~\eqref{eq: unitary transformation cross-term}, this cross term vanishes and the remaining terms coupling internal and external dynamics can be interpreted as a state-dependent total mass, c.f., Eq.~\eqref{eq: c.m.
+Hamiltonian mass defect}.
+Analyzing effects from possible transversal dynamics and their respective remaining cross terms, which would contradict the mass defect picture, remain an open question for future work.